jmoon90/nomouse/README.md

 Contact me if you have any recommendations to improve this script or want to see a feature added.
 Twitter - @johnmoon6

+License
+nomouse is releasedunder the [MIT License]().
+Attriution is appreciated, but not required.